-You might have heard about the cryptocurrencies, namely Bitcoin.
+You might have heard about cryptocurrencies, namely Bitcoin.
 Many people go on and on about it and bitcoin mining.
 Let’s understand some basics about how it works so that you can understand the model.

-The way we perceive, process, and verify the information has been changed by the Blockchain.
+The way we perceive, process, and verify information has been changed by the Blockchain.
 The applications of the concept of Blockchain and what it brings to the table are still being explored in various industrial verticals.

 The most high-impact and powerful blockchain applications have been built on the Bitcoin model.
 If you are thinking of investing in Bitcoin, then the easiest way to buy or sell any form of digital currency is through verified online platforms.
 If you do not have the initial investment sum, you can always take a short term loan from an online loan service, like 24Cash.
 Before you go ahead with it though, let’s talk about how it works.

 Blockchain is basically a chain of blocks of transactions of bitcoins.
 When you are sending a bitcoin, it virtually means you are adding your transaction onto the blockchain, the blockchain is around 107 GB of data (2016).

 So How Does Bitcoin Actually Work?

 - First of all, Bitcoin or any other currency in this domain is not downloaded or uploaded anywhere.

 - All transactions implemented with Bitcoin are recorded in a register or ledger, which is globally shared across the extensive peer-to-peer bitcoin network.